jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-5b.md

 ## Gold Versus Silver

-<sup>26</sup> The values of gold and silver money were not fixed by any law.
+{{< s v="26" >}} The values of gold and silver money were not fixed by any law.
 They were left to be settled by the market.
 In this case, there was more than a nominal distinction between the different metals.

-<sup>27</sup> In time, people established laws to set the values of gold and silver.
+{{< s v="27" >}} In time, people established laws to set the values of gold and silver.
 In this case, the difference between the metals was just a little nominal distinction.
 A (gold) guinea was equal to 21 (silver) shillings

-<sup>28</sup> If the law changes, then the difference becomes more than nominal again.
+{{< s v="28" >}} If the law changes, then the difference becomes more than nominal again.
 If a guinea was changed to be equal to 20 or 22 shillings, then debts in silver will require different amounts of guinea.
 Silver appeared to be the measure of value of gold because of the custom of keeping accounts in silver.
 On the contrary, promissory notes are recorded in gold.
 Through notes, gold appeared as the measure of the value of silver.
 If the custom of using notes in gold instead of silver becomes general, then gold will be the standard measure of value.

-<sup>29</sup> In reality, the value of the most precious metal regulates the value of all coins.
+{{< s v="29" >}} In reality, the value of the most precious metal regulates the value of all coins.
 12 copper pence contain half a pound, avoirdupois, of copper, seldom worth sevenpence in silver But by regulation, 12 copper pence equals a shilling The regulation makes worn coins of equal value to good coins of the same kind

-<sup>30</sup> Because the regulation disregards the physical degradation of coins, it raises the real value of silver.
+{{< s v="30" >}} Because the regulation disregards the physical degradation of coins, it raises the real value of silver.